Haylexking/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
 This folder is used to write scripts for
-1. Print absolute working directory
+0. Print absolute working directory
+1. list current files in the directory